 Although the benefits are major, making the actual switch to solar can involve a bit more technical know-how than you may think.
 With a new solar system comes a host of related decisions: warranties, components, wiring, mounting, rebates – you name it!
 Having an industry professional on your side to help you navigate these big decisions, can be a life saver!

-If you only follow one piece of solar advice, let it be this: avoid fly-by-night companies, and rather spend a little extra if you must, to secure the services of a reputable installer.
+If you only follow one piece of solar advice, let it be this: avoid fly-by-night companies, and rather spend a little extra if you must, to secure the services of a reputable solar company in California.
 Not only will this ensure the safety of your installation, but you will also be investing in experience, industry knowledge and expertise.
 Companies like NRG Clean Power have been around for long enough to have become a trusted supplier within the industry.

 They will ensure that your installation is completed to the highest standards and help guide you through the maze of tax rebates and other kickbacks, that can be confusing to those who don’t understand the full extent of the system.
 A professional perspective can help you get the maximum benefit from your installation!